ihaveamac/ninfs/README.md

 #### Install with existing Python
 * Install the latest version of [Python 3](https://www.python.org/downloads/).
 The x86-64 version is preferred on 64-bit Windows.
-  * Python from the Microsoft Store can also be used.
-If this is used, `python3` must be used instead of `py -3`.
-This version has some limitations however, such as not being able to mount to directories.
+  * Python from the Microsoft Store is not recommended due to sandboxing restrictioons.
 * Install the latest version of [WinFsp](https://winfsp.dev/rel/).
 * Install ninfs with `py -3 -m pip install --upgrade https://github.com/ihaveamac/ninfs/archive/2.0.zip`